ALiwoto/spotify-video-disabler/README.md

-# video-disabler chrome extension
+# Spotify video-disabler extension

-Just a simple chrome extension to disable video tags on spotify web
+Just a simple chrome extension to disable video tags on spotify web.

+## Why?
-Ok hear me out: in new versions of spotify (the web version at least), spotify will automatically play a video on your current song's cover for you.
+Ok hear me out: in new versions of spotify (the web version at least), spotify will automatically play a video on the current song's cover for you.

 My problem?
 If I wanted to play video...I would have just opened youtube instead of spotify...this really started to annoy me, so I decided to write an extension to turn it off.